voidtrance/vortex/docs/Development.md

 type `<type>` that is between the values of `min` and `max`.

 ### Timers
-Timers are a facility that allows users to schedule callback that get called at or after a specific time.
+Timers is a facility that allows users to schedule callback that get called at or after a specific time.
 The time is measured in controller clock ticks.

-Timers are implemented as part of the emulator core and provide APIs for both the core objects and Python users.
+Timers are implemented as part of the emulator core and provide APIs for both the core objects and the Python layer.

 #### Core Object API
 The Core Object API uses the `core_timer_t` type to specify timers.
 Users